Off-Grid Battery Selection

 There is more to comparing batteries than just cost or amp-hour ratings.
-For example, based only on cost, the Concorde, Trojan or Exide AGM's do not look so good.
-On the other hand you would not want to store a flooded acid battery in your computer room.
-There is no one best battery for all applications.
-If the batteries are in a remote communications site, low maintenance might be the most important feature.
+For example, based only on cost, Surrette, East Penn (Deka) or Crown batteries do not look good at all!
+Horses for courses, would not want to store a flooded acid battery in your computer room or cottage unless they were in a sealed and ventilated compartment as flooded lead acid batteries gas off an explosive combination of hydrogen and oxygen.
+Batteries that start vehicles need instantaneous high amp requiring lots of battery surface area but the electrical draw while heave is short.
+Off-grid batteries rarely need to cope with really high amperage loads but require deeper cycles drawing much more of the batterys There is no one best battery for all applications.
+If the batteries are in a remote communications site, low/no maintenance might be the most important feature.
 For the off-grid full time home, capacity. life, and long term cost would probably be the most important.

 The "Best" battery for a particular system is not always the most expensive, but it is seldom the cheapest either.
 There are many things to consider.